HomeKia

 KBB Fair Purchase Price (national avg.)

-Before buying a new Carnival Hybrid minivan, be sure to check the Kelley Blue Book Fair Purchase Price to understand what you should be paying.
-When it comes to resale values, the Carnival has routinely come in behind the Odyssey and Sienna.
-Recouping more money when you sell a vehicle can mean being able to place a bigger down payment and enjoying lower monthly payments on your next one.
+Before buying a Carnival, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
+Kia Carnival resale value is about average for the segment.
+Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

-The Carnival Hybrid proved a smooth and comfortable driving companion, even during don’t-look-down curves with little margin for error.
+As for ride quality, the Carnival Hybrid proved a smooth and comfortable driving companion in our testing.
 The steering is light but accurate and linear, while the suspension keeps everything on an even keel.
-Only the worst roads brought out some body jostles and tire noise.
+Only the worst roads brought out some body jostling and tire noise.
 Occasionally, wind noise around the side mirrors also became slightly elevated at highway speed.
 Yet, by and large, the Carnival Hybrid exceeded our expectations for driving refinement and the confidence inspired when behind the wheel.

 Fuel Economy